-Roger McDonough was born and raised in Salt Lake City, but has lived in Argentina, Bolivia, Virginia, New Jersey and Southern California.
-He holds an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
-A practiced freelance print and radio journalist, Roger joined our news team after several years in the nonprofit world.
+Roger was born and raised in Salt Lake City, but has lived in Argentina, Bolivia, Virginia, New Jersey and Southern California.
+He has an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
+A practiced freelance print and radio journalist, Roger provides local news weekday mornings and hosts Behind the Headlines.
 He previously contributed to KCPW with an award-winning local history segment that was developed in partnership with the Salt Lake City Public Library, where he worked for nine years.
 Roger says he is drawn to public radio because he’s an auditory learner, and calls radio “the best medium in the world.”
 E-mail him in English or Spanish at email@example.com.

 Annette Swan, Underwriting and Sponsorship Director

-Annette Swan comes to KCPW with 30 years of experience in the hospitality industry, where she enjoyed working with organizations on branding, communications, sales, and event management.
-Annette is an outgoing “people person” and thrives on fostering the passions of her friends and colleagues.
+Annette came to KCPW with 30 years of experience in the hospitality industry, where she enjoyed working with organizations on branding, communications, sales, and event management.
+An outgoing “people person,” Annette thrives on fostering the passions of her friends and colleagues.
 She was born in Salt Lake City, but has lived in Australia, Ecuador, Hawaii, Phoenix and Los Angeles.
-She loves the world of public radio and the role it plays in building ties within the community of listeners, local businesses and organizations it serves.
+She loves the world of public radio and the role it plays in building ties within the community of listeners, local businesses and the organizations it serves.
 As Director of Underwriting and Sponsorship, she looks forward to connecting with you to help bring exposure to your company or group, while supporting KCPW Public Radio.
 Contact Annette at firstname.lastname@example.org or or 801-359-5279 extension 229.